ahimsadas/supertutor-ai-chat/README.md

 ### Ingestion Job Runner

-- Scans recent files (or a specific file) and runs the PDF/TXT loading layer, then hands pages to the chunker.
+- Scans recent files (or a specific file) and runs the pipeline: load (PDF/TXT) → chunk → embed → persist.
 - Blobs are fetched from Supabase Storage using the file's `storage_key`; no local filesystem storage is used.
-- If the chunker is not implemented yet, items are marked as `skipped` with reason `chunker-missing` and a warning is logged.

 - Chunking produces page-relative chunks for embeddings with fields: `{file_id, page, start_index, snippet}`.
+- Embeddings: batches snippets with OpenAI `text-embedding-3-small` (1536-d).
+Default batch size: 64.
+Requires `OPENAI_API_KEY`.
+- Persistence: inserts rows into `public.chunks` with `embedding vector(1536)`; updates `files.pages` if the DB value is `NULL`.
+- Idempotent: if any rows already exist in `public.chunks` for a file, the runner skips re-inserting.
 - Optional env overrides: `CHUNK_SIZE_CHARS` (default 500), `CHUNK_OVERLAP_CHARS` (default 60).

 CLI usage: